Cowboys & Indians

 "And the others," asked Gracie.

-"The man in the black suit is Moti's younger brother Heera, the woman next to him is his wife, I forget her name, and the boy is Preet I think, one of their three sons," replied Anu.
+"The man in the black suit is Moti's younger brother Heera, the woman next to him is his wife, I forget her name, and the boy is Preet I think, one of

 "And the fat woman in the green sari?" asked Gracie.